 You may have heard exercise helps you burn extra sugar in your body and that it can make your body more sensitive to insulin, which is a good thing.
 It’s true!
 Exercise can also bust stress and boost your mood and overall health.
-Here’s how to get moving, ideally 30 minutes a day.
+But knowing that you should exercise doesn't always make it easier to do it.

 - Get your doctor’s OK before starting an exercise program.
 Make sure your doctor reviews your diabetes drugs.

 - Carry at least 15 grams of a fast-acting carbohydrate in case of low blood sugar.
 It might be a half-cup of fruit juice or glucose tablets or gels that equal 15 grams.

 - Wear well-fitting shoes that are for the activity you’re doing, and choose athletic polyester socks.
 They dry quicker and cause less friction than all-cotton socks.

 - Inspect your feet before and after exercise.
 Check for blisters or sores.
 If you notice any, get treatment right away.

 - Drink plenty of fluid before, during, and after exercise.
 You lose water when you exercise, and that can upset your blood sugar levels.
 This is even more important if you have nerve damage from diabetes.
 Talk to your doctor about the best fluids to drink while exercising, especially if you take insulin or a drug that can lower your blood sugar.